micro/network/docs/README.md

 an always-on runtime and known developer workflow for engineers to collaborate on.
 This has largely been difficult to achieve outside of organisations.

-The Micro network looks to solve this problem by creating a global shared services network.
-In an attempt to aggregate power using a crowdsourced approach, Micro will enable users to run their own nodes that offer services to anyone else they peer with.
+The Micro network solves this problem by creating a global shared services network.
+Micro will enable users to run their own nodes that offer services to anyone else they peer with.
 Each node will act as a gateway to the entire network, allowing the owner to benefit financially from it's use.

 ## Architecture